lgray52/Ultrasonic_Robot_Plan/README.md

 <img src="images/onshape_rough_draft.png" alt="OnShape model" height="300">

 ### Changes to basic plan/decisions
-* Use a LiDAR or similar sensor for distance sensor
+* Use a LiDAR or similar sensor for distance sensor - we settled on the Maxbotix Ultrasonic Rangefinder - LV-EZ1
-* MP3/audio player of some kind for sound effects
+* MP3/audio player of some kind for sound effects - we settled on Adafruit Audio FX Mini Sound Board
 * Box should have a handle
-* Disco balls (for disco mode)
+* Differentiation in light blinking (for disco mode)

 ### Important Links
 [OnShape Link](https://cvilleschools.onshape.com/documents/e41aa58825c3f69075703e43/w/6eded204a6c70e88d15d84a6/e/10f33f92dbe2226878aa933b)